“Interior design” can be a misnomer. Now, more than ever, stylish, functional elements for the exterior are as equally important as those indoors.

 But families with very young children, Clement notes, will usually want to fashion an outside play area near a patio leading from the kitchen or great room, in a space visible from an inside window.

 Indeed a traditional patio or deck equipped for cooking and outside dining is still the most popular outdoor use, say experts, but the array of appliances available now can make the outdoor space a replica of what’s found inside.

 Impervious to the elements

 Preparing and hosting large family dinners, lounging and watching television while grabbing snacks from the fridge – it can all happen outside.

 “You have a few options when deciding how to use traditionally indoor appliances outdoors,” explains Douglas Land, owner of DJ Land & Associates in Destin, Florida, and Columbus, Georgia.

-“You would either buy electronics that are weather proof, but they can tend to be expensive,” Land says.
-“Or weather protective storage cabinets that can store the electronics” are an option.
-Beside a cover specifically to protect the appliance, many homeowners place items vulnerable to the weather under a covered patio or screened in porch, adds Land.
+“You would either buy electronics that are weatherproof, but they can tend to be expensive,” Land says.
+“Or whether protective storage cabinets that can store the electronics” are an option.
+Besides a cover specifically, to protect the appliance, many homeowners place items vulnerable to the weather under a covered patio or screened-in porch, adds Land.

 When privacy is a priority

 With so much living occurring outside, many homeowners wonder how they can ensure the same amount of privacy that shades or curtains provide inside.

 While traditional fences can be installed almost anywhere, Missy Henriksen, vice president of the National Association of Landscape Professionals, notes that a “green fence” is a natural choice, especially surrounding smaller areas like a patio off a master suite.